slalomark/starting-ragchatbot-codebase/README.md

 ## Overview

 This application is a full-stack web application that enables users to query course materials and receive intelligent, context-aware responses.
-It uses ChromaDB for vector storage, Anthropic's Claude for AI generation, and provides a web interface for interaction.
+It uses ChromaDB for vector storage, AWS Bedrock Claude models for AI generation, and provides a web interface for interaction.

 ## Prerequisites

 - Python 3.13 or higher
 - uv (Python package manager)
-- An Anthropic API key (for Claude AI)
+- AWS CLI configured with credentials that have Bedrock access
+- AWS Bedrock Claude model access in your region
 - **For Windows**: Use Git Bash to run the application commands - [Download Git for Windows](https://git-scm.com/downloads/win)

 ## Installation